 IMPORTANT: The majority of the articles here are recent, but you may find resources that date from 2013.
 Nonetheless, everything is extremely valuable if you intend to master the market.
 The goal is to provide all the greatest insights and information published online in these last years, “artificial intelligence milestones” so to speak, so that you know everything there is to know from the Internet on A.I. in order to master Business and Marketing today.

-LAST UPDATE: This page was last updated in November 27 of 2017
+LAST UPDATE: This page was last updated in June 20, 2019

 THE A.I.
 ARTICLES LIST

 The list is decrescent, which means that the latest added article by PETERSON TEIXEIRA is the one on the top of the list.
 This doesn’t necessarily mean that the article’s publishing date is also recent because as said before, the objective is to collect all AI-related masterpieces from the whole Internet.
 Finding the needles in the haystack is the goal, not be the news.

 The Links below are just so you can jump straight to the article, its highlights and comments.